Updated: October 2021

-Especially as I now work directly for a charity, I have a personal interest in the field, and I once wrote an essay exploring the role of charities.
+Especially as I now volunteer, I have a personal interest in the role of charities.

 I often see positive discrimination employed.
 I disagree with it and set my view out in an essay.

-Largely because it was coming uo to a significant anniversary, I wrote this link to, and analysis of, Enoch Powell’s “Rivers of Blood” speech.
+Largely because it was approaching the fiftieth anniversary, I wrote this link to, and analysis of, Enoch Powell’s “Rivers of Blood” speech.
 To non-UK readers, this is meaningless, but Powell was a UK politician who was expressing a view on the immigration of West Indians into the UK in order to take unfilled jobs.

-For this speech Powell was sacked from his role in his party – even they realisede that he went too far.
+He did not say it was his view, but his tone was clear.
+As a result, Powell was sacked from his role in his political party – even his allies realised that he went too far.

 Another subject close to my heart is the UK’s colonial past.